gportay/templates/README.md

 [sqlite-blob](c/sqlite/README.md) - example of how to insert/replace or select a blob in sqlite

+[sqlitefs](c/sqlitefs/README.md) - example of how to use FUSE using in a SQLite database filesystem

 [uevent](c/parser/uevent/README.md) - simple C kobject/uevent parser without
 context